Coding does not work

-Carly informs you when a coding completed successfully.
+Carly informs you when a coding has completed successfully.

 Successful coding means that the coding was placed correctly in the control unit.
 The app checks this after a successful writing.

 The requirement for a successful coding to show its effect is normally found in the coding description within the app.

 If you don’t see any effect after a successful coding, it has one of the following reasons:

 Other codings need to be set to activate a function:

 - Some codings have numbers next to them (1/3, 2/3, 3/3).
 Please make sure you activate all codings in this case

 - Some codings need to be activated for different keys.
 Please make sure you activate these codings for all keys